Native Languages of the Americas: Huron/Wyandot Indian Legends and Stories

 Sky Woman (Ataensic):

-The mother goddess of the Wyandot and other Iroquoian tribes, said to have fallen through a hole in the sky.
+The mother goddess of Wyandot/Huron mythology, said to have fallen through a hole in the sky.